What you need to know about taxes on personal injury settlements in Denver, CO

 However, most does not mean all.
 There are some exceptions to the non-taxable settlement rule, which we’ll explore below.

 Injured and wondering how you’ll pay your bills?
-Zaner Harden Law is ready to provide tenacious representation and get you the compensation you need to move forward.
+Zaner Harden Personal Injury Lawyers is ready to provide tenacious representation and get you the compensation you need to move forward.
 Call our Denver personal injury lawyers at (720) 613-9706 or contact us online to schedule your free consultation.

 Why aren’t personal injury settlements taxable?